-The National Fish and Wildlife Foundation (NFWF) was established by Congress in 1984.
-It is an independent 501(c)(3) nonprofit organization governed by a 30-member Board of Directors.57 The NFWF board is approved by the Secretary of the Interior and includes the Director of the Fish and Wildlife Service.
-NFWF typically receives limited federal funds which it uses to leverage grants for conservation purposes.
-NFWF also administers mitigation funds targeted to specific sites or projects, including roughly 160 different funds as of June 2013.58
+Pursuant to the criminal settlements between BP and the Department of Justice (DOJ) and between Transocean and DOJ in early 2013, National Fish and Wildlife Foundation (NFWF) was scheduled to receive more than \$2.5 billion for Gulf Coast restoration over the five-year period from 2013 to 2017.62 NFWF was established by Congress in 1984.
+It is an independent 501(c)(3) nonprofit organization governed by a 30-member board of directors.63 The NFWF board is approved by the Secretary of the Interior and includes the Director of the Fish and Wildlife Service.
+In the past, it typically received limited federal funds, which it used to leverage grants